fei-tong/Ref2Ran-NDD/README.md

             % x: an array containing the x axises of all the vertexes of the polygon</br>
             % y: an array containing the y axises of all the vertexes of the polygon</br>
             % h(optional): the height of the reference point R</br>
-   A more systematic simulation function, which can replace the above function:</br>
+   A more systematic simulation function, which can replace the above function:
    * -->function [ r_array, cdf_array ] = cdf_tiered_polygon_R2rand( R,x_cell,y_cell,varargin )
         % Input:</br>
         %   R: reference point R(x_axis,y_axis)</br>